nsherry4/Peakaboo/Documentation/github-manual/manual.md

 calibration menu are necessary.

-Peakaboo can also try to auto-detect the energy calibration with the `image Guess Calibration` tool.
+Peakaboo can also try to auto-detect the energy calibration with the
+![auto] `Guess Energy Calibration` tool.
 You should always review any results from this tool to make sure that they are correct.

 A minimum of two elements must be present in the Element Table (see